Farm Environment Assessment (FEA)

 Each management activity should be individually labelled with a map letter for identification purposes and shown using a clear coloured map key.
 These map letters must correspond to the map letters provided in the online application.

-For example, HM1 could be used for existing hedgerow management under the Management or Restoration of Hedgerows option, HC1 could be used to reflect new hedgerow creation under the Creation of Hedgerows option and SRG1 could be used for Species-rich Grassland Management.
+For example, HM1 could be used for existing hedgerow management under the Management or Restoration of Hedgerows option, HC1 could be used for new hedgerow creation under the Creation of Hedgerows option and SRG1 could be used for Species-rich Grassland Management.

 Associated capital items can have the same map letter to avoid the map becoming cluttered.
 For example, stock fencing and hedge planting capital items for the same new hedge could be identified by the same map letter.